ayxg/gmash/docs/cmd-gmash-gist.md

 &nbsp;&nbsp;&nbsp;&nbsp;Sets up a new gist with a title.md page with the same name as the   target source file(s).

 `create` \
-&nbsp;&nbsp;&nbsp;&nbsp;Push all files in a directory as gists to GitHub.
+&nbsp;&nbsp;&nbsp;&nbsp;Push given files as gists to GitHub.
 Adds a title.md   and readme.md by default.

 `clone` \
 &nbsp;&nbsp;&nbsp;&nbsp;Clones a gist to the local filesystem.